yamesjamess/p4-roller-criu/README.md

   ![Landing Page](documentation/support_images/landing_page.png)

 * **Feature (#3)** : Lesson Lists
-  * Just below the welcome image and text overlay, the user can find the list of lessons that has been added and published by the Admin.
+  * Just below the welcome image and text overlay, the user can find the list of lessons that have been added and published by the Admin.
-  * The list shows a summarised version of the lesson's detail.
+  * The list shows a summarised version of the lesson's details.
 The details that are included in this are the featured image, difficulty level, the title of the lesson, lesson start time, duration, location, and number of likes.
   * To make sure that the landing page is not overcrowded with the lesson summaries, the limit has been set to a maximum of 6 lessons per page.
-With help of pagination, the user can navigate to the rest of the lessons by clicking NEXT or PREV.
+With the help of pagination, the user can navigate to the rest of the lessons by clicking NEXT or PREV.

   ![Lesson List](documentation/support_images/lesson_list.png)

 * **Feature (#4)** : Lesson Details Page
   * When the user clicks on the title of a lesson from the lesson list, they will be taken to the Lesson Details page.
-  * The Lesson Details page shows a full detail of the lesson such as: The featured image, difficulty level, title, lesson start time, duration, a full description of the lesson.
+  * The Lesson Details page shows full details of the lesson such as the featured image, difficulty level, title, lesson start time, duration, full description of the lesson.
   * Next to the featured image, the user can find the Coach's picture, name, and specialization.
   * Underneath the Coach's info, the user can submit a booking request [Feature (#7)] if the user is logged in.
-    * If the user is not logged in, the form button will be disabled and a message will display that the user must login to book a lesson.
+    * If the user is not logged in, the form button will be disabled and a message will display that the user must log in to book a lesson.
   * Below, the user can find the counter for likes [Feature (#6)] and Feedback [Feature (#5)]
   * Below that, the user can see the feedback that has been approved by the admin showing up in this section.

   ![Lesson Details](documentation/support_images/lesson_details.png)

 * **Feature (#5)** : Feedback
-  * If the user wishes to leave a feedback, they must be logged in.
+  * If the user wishes to leave feedback, they must be logged in.
 If they don't have an account they can simply register.
-  * When the user logs in the can see the feedback form in bottom of the lesson details page.
+  * When the user logs in they can see the feedback form at the bottom of the lesson details page.
-  * The user must enter a feedback in the Body field, if the field is empty, the user will be alert with an error message.
+  * The user must enter feedback in the Body field, if the field is empty, the user will be alerted with an error message.
   * The feedback left by the user must be approved by the admin before it is visible on that lesson details page.
-  * To approve the feedback, the admin simply go to the admin panel, opens the Feedback table, selects the feedback(s) and choose the 'Approved Feedback' action.
-Alternatively, the admin can approve a feedback by opening up the specific feedback and tick the Approved checkbox.
+  * To approve the feedback, the admin simply goes to the admin panel, opens the Feedback table, selects the feedback(s) and chooses the 'Approved Feedback' action.
+Alternatively, the admin can approve feedback by opening up the specific feedback and tick the Approved checkbox.
-  * The admin can also unapprove feedback using the same method as approving but instead of 'Approve Feedback' action, they need to select 'Unapproved Feedback' action.
-Same thing can be do with individual feedback by opening it up and un-tick the checkbox.
+  * The admin can also unapproved feedback using the same method as approving but instead of the 'Approve Feedback' action, they need to select the 'Unapproved Feedback' action.
+The same thing can be done with individual feedback by opening it up and un-tick the checkbox.
   * After the feedback has been approved, it will show up on the lesson that the user left the feedback on.
-The feedbacks are ordered by newest first.
+The feedback is ordered by the newest first.

   ![Feedback](documentation/support_images/feedback.png)

   ![Feedback Actions](documentation/support_images/batch_feedback_actions.png)

 * **Feature (#6)** : Like
   * If the user wishes to like a lesson, they must be logged in.
   * To like a lesson, the user can simply click on the heart icon on the lesson details page, and the heart will turn solid.
-  * To unlike a lesson, simply click again on the solid heart, and it will turn to a blank heart.
+  * To unlike a lesson, simply click again on the solid heart, and it will turn into a blank heart.

   ![Likes](documentation/support_images/likes.png)

 * **Feature (#7)** : Book
   * If the user wishes to book a lesson, they must be logged in.
-  * The booking can be done via the lesson details page, the booking form is right underneath the Coach's detail.
+  * The booking can be done via the lesson details page, the booking form is right underneath the Coach's details.
-  * The user must select how many places they want to reserved for that lesson.
+  * The user must select how many places they want to reserve for that lesson.
-    * To provide a fair chance for everyone to get a slot for a lesson, the places reserved is limited to 1.
-This limit is coded into the frontend of the form.
+    * To provide a fair chance for everyone to get a slot for a lesson, the places reserved are currently limited to 1. **This limit is coded into the front end of the form**.
-    * This is implemented because each skater should have their own account, skaters shouldn't be sharing an account.
+    * This is implemented because each skater should have their account, skaters shouldn't be sharing an account.
-  * Then the user can simply click the 'Book!' button and the will get a message to notify them that their request has been submitted.
+  * Then the user can simply click the 'Book!' button and they will get a message to notify them that their request has been submitted.
-  * If the user attemps to book the lesson again before leaving the page, they will encounter an error message.
+  * If the user attempts to book the lesson again before leaving the page, they will encounter an error message.
-  * Once the user submitted a booking for that lesson and leaves that lesson detail page and come back again they will see a message saying they have booked this lesson and should go to 'My Bookings' page.
+  * Once the user submits a booking for that lesson leaves that lesson detail page and comes back again they will see a message saying they have booked this lesson and should go to the -'My Bookings' page.
   * The admin will then have to approve the booking request.
-    * To approve the booking request, the admin needs to be logged into the admin's account, and navigate to the admin panel, then Bookings table.
+    * To approve the booking request, the admin needs to be logged into the admin's account, and navigate to the admin panel, then the Bookings table.
 Select the booking(s) and use the 'Approve Booking' action.
-Alternatively, the admin can approve a booking by opening up the specific booking and select 'Approved' from the options.
+Alternatively, the admin can approve a booking by opening up the specific booking and selecting the 'Approved' from the options.
-    * The admin can also unapprove booking using the same method as approving but instead of 'Approve Booking' action, they need to select 'Unapprove Booking' action.
-Same thing can be do with individual booking by opening up the specific booking and select 'Approved' from the options.
+    * The admin can also unapproved booking using the same method as approving but instead of 'Approve Booking' action, they need to select the 'Unapprove Booking' action.
+Same thing can be do with individual booking by opening up the specific booking and select the 'Approved' from the options.
   * The user can visit 'My Bookings' [Feature (#8)] to check their upcoming and past bookings and booking request status.

   ![Booking](documentation/support_images/booking.png)

   ![Booking Success](documentation/support_images/booking_success.png)

   ![Booking Error](documentation/support_images/booking_error.png)

   ![Already Booked](documentation/support_images/already_booked.png)

   ![Booking Actions](documentation/support_images/batch_booking_actions.png)

 * **Feature (#8)** : My Bookings Page